Cavalli98/Cavalli98/README.md

 - 🧑‍🎓 I'm an Italian student, currently attending a Master's Degree in Computer Science and Engineering, curriculum Artificial Intelligence, at Politecnico di Milano.
 - 🎎 I lived 6 months in Japan, studying and researching in Artificial Intelligence, Parallel Programming and Entrepreneurship.
-- 👨‍💻 All of my projects are available at [https://github.com/Cavalli98](https://github.com/Cavalli98)
+- 👨‍💻 All of my projects are available at [GitHub Repositories](https://github.com/Cavalli98?tab=repositories)
 - 💬 Ask me about **Python** or **Roman History**.
 - 🐧 I like **Computer Vision**, **Machine Learning** and **Software Engineering**.
 - 📫 How to reach me **dariocavalli13@gmail.com**.